WirelessTestbedsAcademy/portable-testbed/controller/README.md

 WiSHFUL Framework
 =================

-This is a prototypic implementation of a Portable Testbed controller using the Unified Programming Interfaces (UPIs) defined in WiSHFUL project.
+This is a prototypic implementation of a Backbone Network Controller (BNC) that uses the Unified Programming Interfaces (UPIs) defined in WiSHFUL project.

 ## Acknowledgement